hdorgeval/playwright-fluent-ts-cucumber6-starter/README.md

 # cucumber-ts-starter
-Starter project to write and debug cucumber-js features in TypeScript language.
+Starter project to write E2E tests with `cucumber-js` and `playwright-fluent` in TypeScript language.

 ## After cloning the repo